asmadrici/algo-project/GitTUTORIAL.md

 // = save file = tracked file // git commit
 // when we commit we should always leave a message // -m

-git commit -m "First release of Hello World!"
+git commit -m "Added project.c" -m "Some description"

 // The Staging Environment has been committed to our repo, with the message:
 "First release of Hello World!"